OmakaseaNFT/chia-nft-util/README.md

 3) Create Offers for NFTs
 4) Bulk create offers for NFTs

-Works with IPFS out of the box, must have images and metadata CIDs ready.
+Works with IPFS out of the box.
+Must have images and metadata ready, along with their IPFS CIDs.
+Check `/metadata` for a metadata template.

 Powered by [Chia Agent](https://github.com/Chia-Mine/chia-agent/blob/main/src/api/README.md)